lamasek/la_datalogger/README.md

-# la_datalogger
+# La Datalogger
-GUI app for realtime graphs from measurement
+GUI app for realtime graphs from measurement.